-There is nothing we would love more than to offer a list of unrestricted, pandemic-free adventures for winter break.
-(Oh, how we would love that!)
-Instead, we’ve come up with a list of themed activities that incorporate a little something new into each day.
+To help you out, we’ve come up with a list of themed activities that incorporate a little something new into each day.
 Try the simple version of each activity or, if you have more time to fill, take the amped up approach.
-No mask or social distancing is required, as long as you try them at home with your family.

 Dare You Day

 Increase the fun factor, and your child’s adventurous side, with a day designed to test everyone’s comfort zone.
 Set the ground rules for a day in which each family member has to accept at least one parent-approved challenge from someone else in the family.
 Brainstorm some simple ideas, like walk a balance beam, eat a bite of broccoli, step barefoot in the snow, or say the ABCs backwards.